willvieira/ms_STM-managed/manuscript/manuscript.md

 Being aware of that caveat, we urge future modelling studies to concomitantly represent forest dynamics at several organizational levels, while including detailed management practices.
 Individual-level models accounting for demographic rates are useful to predict how local mechanisms such as species interaction can scale up to determining species range limits [@Araujo2014a; @Normand2014; @Snell2014].
 Moreover, forest-landscape models and dynamic vegetation models can more accurately simulate the migration process [@Lehsten2019].
-In our context, individual-level models can test the effect of forest management on growth, mortality, and regeneration, while a community-level model such as ours helps better understand how the effect of management practices scales up to a larger spatial scale.
+In our context, individual-level models can test the effect of forest management on growth, mortality, and regeneration, while a community-level model such as ours helps better understand how the effect of management practices scales up.
 We should also cautiously interpret the effect of climate change as simulated here.
 Although it is predicted that drought intensity will increase in the future and may drive how the forest will respond to climate change [@Greenwood2017], we have simulated only temperature warming, while precipitation remained constant.
 Some studies have shown tree species to be more sensitive to an increase in drought rather than temperature [*e.g.* white spruce @Andalo2005].